 Quizzes and Exams: In weeks when homework is not due, there will be a quiz at the start of one class, usually on Thursdays.
 The purpose of quizzes is to provide you some feedback about how well you are following the basic ideas of the course.
 During the semester there will be two midterms (dates are at the top of this page).

 - An integral part of each homework is the assigned reading from the handouts and the re-reading of your lecture notes.
 Focus on both explanations and examples.

 - Homework will be done in student groups.
 The procedure will be discussed during class in the first week.

 - It is a mistake to skip homework, because no skills (in mathematics, foreign language, athletics, and so on) can be learned by passive involvement, but only by regular practice.
 Moreover, many skills are learned over time, so do not expect to understand everything perfectly right away.
 You should find your understanding of basic topics improving gradually from one week to the next.

 - Proofs on homeworks should not be simply a string of logical and mathematical symbols, but include complete sentences in English.
 The role of English is to explain the strategy of your proof and the details as well.
 There will not be partial credit based on having misunderstood a question.

-- You might be asked to bring UConn photo ID to the exams.
+- You might be asked to bring UConn photo ID to the quizzes or exams.

-your workmates can get frustrated if you regularly skip class
+workmates can get frustrated if you regularly skip class and

 Academic integrity: Students are expected to avoid academic misconduct.
 Your integrity is not worth losing (and the course not worth failing) by falsely presenting yourself in any aspect of this course.
 For further information on academic integrity, see Appendix A of the Student Code.